Training

 Plenary

-Welcome and opening by Carla Jonkers, Manager Disaster Preparedness & Response Unit, Netherlands Red Cross.
+Welcome and opening by Carla Jonkers, Manager Disaster Preparedness & Response Unit, The Netherlands Red Cross’ data and digital team, 510.

-Presentation on anticipatory action, and on the work the Red Cross does in that context by Marc van Homberg, Professor Data4Disaster Resilience (UT/ITC) and Scientific Lead at 510 Global of the Red Cross & Eefje Hendriks, Assistant Professor of Disaster Resilience and Humanitarian Assistance (UT).
+Presentation on anticipatory action, and on the work the Red Cross does in that context by Marc van Homberg, Professor Data4Disaster Resilience (UT/ITC) and Scientific Lead at The Netherlands Red Cross’ data and digital team, 510 & Eefje Hendriks, Assistant Professor of Disaster Resilience and Humanitarian Assistance (UT).

 13:45-14:30